 Class attendance.
 Given that the class does not follow a textbook, most of the course materials will be based on empirical and theoretical papers from leading academic journals.
-While the lecture notes are fairly comprehensive, the course material will be difficult to master without attending lectures.
-Moreover, there will be unannounced short quizzes at the start of approximately four of the lectures throughout the semester.
-These quizzes will test basic knowledge of starred readings and materials covered in the previous lecture, and they will count toward your grade for the course (see more below).
-If you pay attention in lectures and do the specified readings before class, the quizzes will be easy for you.
+While the lecture notes are fairly comprehensive, the course material will be difficult to master without attending lectures live or watching the recordings.